AndrewS-GH/advent_of_code2023/day1/README.md

-Had a little too much fun/time and went overkill on the optimizations for this one
+had a little too much fun/time with this one